MikeS-MS/MikesTweaks/README.md

   - Jetpack: 10 lb (was 50 lb)
   - ExtensionLadder: 0 lb (was 0 lb)
   - Radar Booster: 5 lb (was 18 lb)
+# 3. Player Keybinds
+  - Hotbar slots: 1-9 keyboard keys
+  - Emotes: Y and U keys
-# 3. Player Sprint
+# 4. Player Sprint
   - Sprint Longevity: 12 (was 5)
   - Stamina Drain from jump: 0.04 (was 0.08)
   - Default Sprint Multiplier value: 1.5 (was 1)
   - Max Sprint Multiplier Value: 3 (was 2.25)
-# 4. World Time Speed
+# 5. World Time Speed
   - Speed: 0.5 (was 1)